ultralytics/yolov5/README.md

 # 🎉 YOLO v5 Apps Collection

 YOLOv5 is one of the best available detectors.
 And we are proud to announce its full integrtion into [Supervisely Ecosystem](https://ecosystem.supervise.ly/).
 To learn more about how to use every app, please go to app's readme page (links are provided).
-Just add the appa to your team to start using them.
+Just add the apps to your team to start using them.

 <img src="https://i.imgur.com/az5sqvk.png"/>